Temp Mail Logo

 How this SPF record flattener works, what the DNS lookup limit means, and when you need SPF flattening to fix email authentication failures

-The 10-lookup limit is defined in RFC 7208 (the current SPF specification) as a hard ceiling on the number of DNS queries that may be triggered during SPF record evaluation.
-Each include:, a:, mx:, ptr:, exists:, and redirect= mechanism that requires a live DNS lookup counts toward this limit.
-The limit exists to prevent denial-of-service scenarios where a malicious SPF record could trigger unbounded recursive DNS queries against arbitrary servers.
-When the receiving mail server encounters more than 10 such mechanisms while evaluating your SPF record, it immediately returns a PermError status.
-Under a DMARC policy of p=quarantine or p=reject, this PermError is treated as an authentication failure -- meaning legitimate email from your domain is filtered to spam or rejected outright, not because it came from an unauthorised server, but purely because your SPF record is too deeply nested.
+The 10-lookup limit is defined in RFC 7208 as a hard ceiling on the number of DNS queries that may be triggered during SPF record evaluation.
+Each include:, a:, mx:, ptr:, exists:, and redirect= mechanism counts toward this limit.
+When a receiving mail server encounters more than 10 such mechanisms while evaluating your SPF record, it immediately returns a PermError status.
+Under a DMARC policy of p=quarantine or p=reject, this PermError is treated as an authentication failure.
+Meaning legitimate email from your domain is filtered to spam or rejected outright, not because it came from an unauthorised server, but purely because your SPF record is too deeply nested.
 This is a surprisingly common cause of enterprise email deliverability failures, particularly for organisations using five or more email service providers simultaneously.

 The include tree visualisation tab shows the full recursive structure of your SPF record as a collapsible tree, with each node showing the domain, its SPF record, and how many IP addresses it contributes.
-This makes it immediately clear which email service providers are the largest contributors to your lookup count and IP pool.
-The All IPs tab lists every resolved IPv4 and IPv6 range as individual chips that can be scanned or exported.
+This makes it immediately clear which providers are the largest contributors to your lookup count.
+The All IPs tab lists every resolved IPv4 and IPv6 range.
 The Flat Record tab shows the complete ready-to-publish SPF record with a one-click copy button.
-A critical maintenance note: the flattened record captures a snapshot of your email providers' IP ranges at the moment of flattening.
+A critical maintenance note: the flattened record captures a snapshot of your providers' IP ranges at the moment of flattening.
 Major ESPs including Google, SendGrid, and Mailchimp regularly rotate their IP infrastructure, so a flattened record requires re-running this tool and updating your DNS every 60-90 days to avoid authorisation gaps.
-For automated maintenance, consider a dynamic SPF flattening service that monitors upstream includes and updates your DNS records automatically when IP ranges change.
+You can use the SPF Record Checker at any time to verify your published record is still valid and within the lookup limit.

 Features and checks